 - The stop loss indicators are only used if I fail to predict a bear market in advance.
 This prevents me from riding a bear market all the way down.
 Bear markets destroy leveraged ETFs like SSO (2x S&P 500 ETF) and UPRO (3x S&P 500 ETF).

-- The stop loss indicators are not used for failing to predict “significant corrections”.
-This means that I will hold my long positions if the model fails to predict a “significant correction”.
+- The stop loss indicators are not used for failing to predict “big corrections”.
+This means that I will hold my long positions if the model fails to predict a “big correction”.

 - The stop loss indicators aren’t determined by price.
 They are determined by the economic data and price action.
 I.e. if the market goes down and “bear market symptoms” arise, then I will be stopped out of long positions.